 What are your challenges of solo travel?

-The things that people think will be challenging about solo travel aren’t as challenging as the things people never think of.
-I’m going to let you in on what I think are.
+If you think solo travel can be difficult, you’re right.
+Solo travel has its obvious challenges.
+But the things that travelers think will be challenging about solo travel, aren’t as challenging as the things people never think of!
+I’m going to let you in on what I think are!

 Top 5 toughest challenges of solo travel

 If you’re reading this now, you’re likely new to solo travel and wondering if it’s up your avenue.
 You probably have doubts, concerns, fears and worries.
 You might have What-If fears about being scammed, raped, mugged or attacked (If you are a newbie to solo travel and travel safety, read my tips here.
 They’re very down to earth and practical.).
 You might worry about how you’ll eat alone at a restaurant.
 You’re wondering if solo travel is lonely or if you will make friends traveling alone… If you’re concerned about any of the above, click on the links for myth-busting solo travel tips.